-

 Investors across the globe, indicate they no longer seek to make a return at any cost to people and planet2.
 And while they still want to protect and grow their portfolios, they also want to avoid negative, and make positive, contributions to the world.

 Sustainable investing offers this attractive proposition.
 But for many not yet active in the field, the challenge is how best to define and execute an investment strategy.
-Here the 2020 report Investing for Global Impact: A power for good, published by Campden Wealth in partnership with Barclays Private Bank and Global Impact Solutions Today, provides a unique insight into how leading investors are responding.
+The 2020 report Investing for Global Impact: A power for good, published by Campden Wealth in partnership with Barclays Private Bank and Global Impact Solutions Today, provides a unique insight into how leading investors are responding.
 The report, which surveyed over 300 respondents from 41 countries, with an average net worth of $876m, shows the diversity of approaches and clear momentum for portfolios.

 Understanding the motivations